Toffler Scholar Program

 Sponsor: Karen Toffler Charitable Trust

 The Toffler Scholar Program was created by the Trustees of the Karen Toffler Charitable Trust, a 501 C3 nonprofit foundation focused on early-stage research that advances the medical field in profound, high-impact ways.
 Tapping into the deep legacy of their founders, best-selling authors and futurists, Alvin and Heidi Toffler, the trust exists to be a catalyst for future-focused breakthroughs.
-The Toffler Scholar Program focuses on helping university medical researchers gain access to support, and a network for often underfunded innovations.
+The Toffler Scholar Program focuses on helping university medical researchers gain access to support and a network of often underfunded innovations.
 It is a nimble source of financial support for medical researchers working on early-stage, future-focused brain science.
-Together with the College of Medicine, the program helps foster new ways of thinking and problem solving to find solutions to humanity's most difficult problems.
-Toffler Scholar grants are one-year grants that currently range from $20,000 - $30,000 per award.
+Together with the Florida State University College of Medicine, the program helps foster new ways of thinking and problem solving to find solutions to humanity's most difficult problems.

 Toffler Scholar Program awards are one-year grants open to junior faculty working in research related to neurological, neuromuscular, neurodegeneration, neurodegenerative diseases, or autoimmune disorders.
 Questions about the program or requests for notification of upcoming award opportunities can be directed to firstname.lastname@example.org.